NERVOCAPITAL/luxcoin/README.md

 The tutorial is compatible with Windows 10 and above.

-Click here to download the file luxcoin-auto.zip.
+Click here to download the file luxcoin-auto.zip or luxcoin-auto.sh

 Open File Explorer and go to your downloads directory.

-Right click the zip file luxcoin-auto.zip and select "Properties".
+Right click the zip file luxcoin-auto.zip or luxcoin-auto.sh and select "Properties".

 Select "Unblock".